dougeby/IntuneDocs/intune-azure/enroll-devices/create-terms-and-conditions.md

 ms.custom: intune-azure
 ---

-# Ensure users accept company terms before they enroll devices
+# Ensure users accept company terms for access

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

-As an Intune admin, you can require that users accept your company's terms and conditions before they can use the Company Portal to enroll their devices and access company resources like apps and email.
-Use of this policy is optional.
+As an Intune admin, you can choose to require that users accept your company's terms and conditions before they can use the Company Portal to enroll their devices and access company resources like apps and email.
+Configuration of terms and conditions is optional.

 You can create and deploy multiple policies containing different terms and conditions.
 You can also produce versions of the same terms and conditions in different languages and then deploy these to their appropriate groups.